geoffreylewis/rock_paper_scissors/README.md

 ## Acknowledgements

 In my ongoing quest to refresh my Python skills and stay sharp, I'm working my way through the Udemy course "100 Days of Code: The Complete Python Pro Bootcamp".
 Shout out to Dr. Angela Yu and Udemy.
+An additional shout out to whoever made the ASCII images at https://replit.com/@appbrewery/rock-paper-scissors-start#main.py.